-

 What are the time limits that apply to such challenges (disregarding any override of these limits to comply with obligations to relief from double taxation under a tax treaty)?

 The tax office may initiate a tax audit to verify the accuracy of a taxpayer’s declarations.
 If the audit reveals that the taxpayer has made an incomplete or incorrect declaration, the tax office may recalculate the tax due and issue an additional assessment.
-Alongside this reassessment, tax loss penalties and default interest may be imposed on the under-assessed tax.
+Alongside such reassessment, tax loss penalties and late payment interest may also be imposed.

-Tax audits and assessments must be carried out within the 5-year statute of limitations for the relevant tax period.
-This period begins at the end of the calendar year in which the tax liability arises, as stipulated by Article 114 of the Tax Procedure Law (TPL).
+Tax audits and assessments must be carried out within the five (5)-year statute of limitations for the relevant tax period, as stipulated by Article 114 of the Tax Procedure Law (TPL).
+This period begins at the start of the calendar year following the year in which the tax liability arises.
+After this limitation period has expired, the tax authority is barred from issuing assessments.

 -